Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Fundamental Concepts of Multi-modal Machine Learning

-Multi-modal AEs consisting of encoder and decoder pairs are one of the most popular approaches for bidirectional cross-model synthesis (Figure~\ref{fig:synthesis}-B).
-Different from unimodal AEs~\cite{Sanghi2021CLIP-Forge:Generation, Mansimov2015GeneratingAttention, vandenOordDeepMind2017NeuralLearning}, the encoders of multi-modal AEs first encode instances in the source mode into latent multi-modal representations, and then the decoders generate instances in the target mode from the representations~\cite{Mao2014Deepm-RNN}.
-In this approach, the multi-modal representations bridge the source and target modes for text-to-image~\cite{Mansimov2015GeneratingAttention, vandenOordDeepMind2017NeuralLearning} and text-to-geometry~\cite{Sanghi2021CLIP-Forge:Generation} syntheses.
-Multi-modal AEs can be trained on parallel data~\cite{Kiros2014UnifyingModels} or nonparallel data with pre-trained coordinated representations like CLIP~\cite{Sanghi2021CLIP-Forge:Generation}.
-Multi-modal AEs have been integrated with GANs, which can improve synthesis quality in an adversarial way~\cite{Shetty2017SpeakingTraining}.
-As key building blocks, proper encoder and decoder models should be selected according to the source and target modes.
-For example, image processing mainly relies on convolutional neural networks (CNNs)~\cite{Ajit2020ANetworks, Li2021AProspects}, while language processing is largely enabled by recurrent neural networks (RNNs)~\cite{Fathi2018DeepProcessing} and distributed models~\cite{Mikolov2013DistributedCompositionality, Yagcioglu2015ACaptioning}.
-In recent years, transformer-based models~\cite{Cordonnier2019OnLayers, Dosovitskiy2020AnScale, Wang2022End-to-EndCaptioning, Kalyan2021AMMUSProcessing} have become the default options for language processing and also been employed for image processing. shape processing is built on 3D CNNs for voxel data, GNNs for meshes, and PointNets for point clouds~\cite{Qi2016PointNet:Segmentation}.
-On the whole, the DDM, ARM, and flow-based DGMs follow the AE structure, but we review them separately as their encoder and decoder modules differ significantly.
+Multi-modal VAEs, comprising encoder-decoder pairs (Figure~\ref{fig:synthesis}-B), first encode source instances into latent multi-modal representations, then generate target instances from these representations, bridging the source and target modes for image captioning~\cite{Mao2014Deepm-RNN} and text-to-image~\cite{Mansimov2015GeneratingAttention, vandenOordDeepMind2017NeuralLearning} or -geometry~\cite{Sanghi2021CLIP-Forge:Generation} translation.
+Multi-modal VAEs can be trained on parallel data~\cite{Kiros2014UnifyingModels} or nonparallel data with pre-trained coordinated representations like CLIP~\cite{Sanghi2021CLIP-Forge:Generation}.
+Multi-modal VAEs can enhance synthesis quality when integrated with GANs~\cite{Shetty2017SpeakingTraining}.
+The choice of encoder and decoder architectures should align with the source and target modes; convolutional neural networks (CNNs) for image encoding or generation~\cite{Ajit2020ANetworks, Li2021AProspects}, recurrent neural networks (RNNs) and distributed models~\cite{Fathi2018DeepProcessing, Mikolov2013DistributedCompositionality, Yagcioglu2015ACaptioning} for language encoding or generation, and transformer-based models for both~\cite{Cordonnier2019OnLayers, Dosovitskiy2020AnScale, Wang2022End-to-EndCaptioning, Kalyan2021AMMUSProcessing}.
+While multi-modal VAEs offer diverse sampling capabilities and simpler training procedures compared to CGANs, it comes with the trade-off of lower fidelity.